devilry/devilry-django/doc/source/developer/howto/documentation.rst

 How to document Devilry
 =======================

+Devilry is documented the Sphinx_ documentation generator.
+You need to learn how to write *restructured text* and how to use the Sphinx-specific *restructured text*-directives.
+All of this is documented on the Sphinx_ website.

 Documentation lives ``doc/``.
 The sources are in ``doc/source``, and the sources are organized like this: